Supported on: iOS SDK

 |---|---|

-AppDNABillingProvider.storeKit2 | Native StoreKit 2 (default, iOS only) |
+AppDNABillingProvider.storeKit2 | Native StoreKit 2 on iOS, Play Billing on Android (default) |

 AppDNABillingProvider.revenueCat | RevenueCat integration |

-AppDNABillingProvider.none | Disable billing module |
+AppDNABillingProvider.none | Disable the billing module |

 2. Wait for Ready State